rachael-lh/training/demo1.md

 # This is to demonstarate rebase functionality

-# This is second commit from remote
+# This is a second commit from remote

+# This is a third commit from remote